Sgitario/sgitario.github.io/about.md

 title: About
 permalink: /about/
 ---
-Passionate software engineer with more than 10 years now.
-I enjoy looking for optimal and comprehensive solutions while always keeping in mind the long term effects, and applying design principles like KISS, TDD, and Agile.
-My passion is learning new technologies and methodologies, meeting challenges and making useful frameworks.
+I have over 15 years of experience as a passionate software engineer.
+My specialty is finding optimal and comprehensive solutions while keeping long-term effects in mind and applying design principles such as KISS, TDD, and Agile.
+I am highly motivated to stay up-to-date with new technologies and methodologies, and am driven to meet challenges and create useful frameworks.

 # CV: